THE INVASION OF PROHIBITED/ABUSIVE STAMP ISSUES

 Stamperija is also a printer, as mentioned for example here

 Fig. 6.
-The source is mentioned by the link above the image
+The source changed its link

 We infer that it is not certified as security printer because it doesn't appear on the list of certified printers, mentioned above.